-\end{minipage} \end{center} Without loss of generality, we can assume that the geodesic arc $c$ leaving from the point $B$ on a side $A_1A_2$ of the $n$-gons forms an angle $\theta$ of at most $\theta_P$ as in Figure \ref{fig:earing}.
-We observe that the triangle $BA_2A_3$ is contained in the ear $A_1A_2A_3$ and is thus of lesser area.
-As it also shares an angle $A_2$ with the ear, the sum of its two remaining angles cannot be strictly less than the sum of the angles $A_1$ and $A_3$ of the ear, otherwise by Gauss-Bonnet, its area would be greater than that of the ear.
-Since the angle at $A_3$ of its is less than the one of the ear, the angle at $B$ of its is greater than the one at $A_1$ of the ear, and is thus greater than $\theta_P$ and $\theta$.
-Hence $c$ lies inside $BA_2A_3$, and this implies that $c$ also lies inside the ear and the triangle $BA_2C$ is contained in the ear.
+Since $B$ is on the interior of the side $A_1A_2$, we have $\measuredangle A_2A_3B < \measuredangle A_2A_3A_1$ and thus $\measuredangle A_2BA_3 > \measuredangle A_2A_1A_3$.
+Hence $\measuredangle A_2BA_3 > \theta_P \geq \theta$ and $c$ lies inside $BA_2A_3$.
+This implies that $c$ also lies inside the ear and the triangle $BA_2C$ is contained in the ear.
 By the same argument, we can show that the angle at $C$ (i.e. the remaining angle formed by $c$ and an edge of the $n$-gons) is greater than $\theta_P$.
-The fact $c$ lies inside the ear also tell us that the length of $c$ has to be less than or equal at least one of three sides of the ear, hence $\ell(c) \leq \ell_P$.
+The fact $c$ lies inside the ear also tells us that the length of $c$ has to be less than or equal to at least one of three sides of the ear, hence $\ell(c) \leq \ell_P$.